Jeans (film): Casting

-The original actor considered for the dual roles of Vishwanathan and Ramamoorthy was Abbas, who rejected the project citing that his dates were booked for the full year of 1997.
-The second choice for the lead role, Ajith Kumar, also opted out due to call sheet problems.
+The original actor considered for the dual roles of Viswanathan and Ramamoorthy was Abbas, who opted out due to call sheet problems.
 The role eventually went to Prashanth, who sacrificed seven films in the process, and chose to work exclusively on the project during the period.
-Aishwarya Rai, Miss World 1994, was the original choice for the roles of Madhumitha and Vaishnavi and collaborated with Shankar after she had been unable to work with him in his previous venture Indian.
-Rai initially attempted to dub in her own voice, but was later dubbed over by Savitha Reddy.
+Aishwarya Rai, Miss World 1994, was the next choice for the roles of Madhumitha and Vaishnavi and collaborated with Shankar after she had been unable to work with him in his previous venture Indian.
+Rai initially attempted to dub in her own voice, but was later dubbed over by Savitha Radhakrishnan.
 The supporting cast included Senthil and Raju Sundaram, with the latter making his debut as an actor.
-Prominent supporting actresses Lakshmi and Geetha were signed up for the film, whilst Radhika agreed to appear in a guest appearance.
+Prominent supporting actresses Lakshmi and Radhika were signed up for the film, whilst Geetha agreed to appear in a guest appearance.
 Another supporting role was taken by S. Ve.
 Sekhar after playback singer S. P. Balasubrahmanyam opted out of the role.
 Shankar wanted Goundamani to appear in a dual role, but due to the actor's unavailability, the genre of the film was changed from comedy to romance; the roles offered to Goundamani went to Nassar.

 The other substitution in the project involved the cinematographer.
-Despite reports that Shankar would again sign-on Jeeva, whom he had worked within Kadhalan, Gentleman and Indian, Santhosh Sivan was announced as the cinematographer for the film.
+Despite reports that Shankar would again sign-on Jeeva, whom he had worked within Kaadhalan, Gentleman and Indian, Santhosh Sivan was announced as the cinematographer for the film.
 Though between the time of the announcement and the finishing stages of the film, cinematographer Ashok Kumar was publicised as the official cinematographer for the film.
-In mid-1997, film organisation FEFSI struck and in the midst of this, the film's art director Thotta Tharani, a FEFSI supporter, refused to sacrifice his position in FEFSI and stopped working in Jeans.
+In mid-1997, the Film Employees Federation of South India (FEFSI) went on strike and in the midst of this, the film's art director Thota Tharani, a FEFSI supporter, refused to sacrifice his position in FEFSI and stopped working in Jeans.
 Without much choice, Shankar signed a newcomer Bala to take over the set design and artwork for the film.
-The film's art direction is credited with both Thotta Tharani and Bala.
+The film's art direction is credited to both Thota Tharani and Bala.
 S. T. Venky was signed up to deal with the special effects in the film, with Jeans.
 The film also was assisted in graphics effects created by Pentafour Software.